JohnEarnest/Decker/docs/lil.md

 `list` of anything produces a list of length 1 containing that value.

 `flip` will _transpose_ the elements of a list of lists- swap the x and y axes.
 For example, `flip (list 1,2,3),(list 4,5,6)` is `((1,4),(2,5),(3,6))`.
-The result will always be rectangular: sublists that are too short will be padded with `0`, and any non-list values will be _spread_ to take up an entire column in the result.
+The result will always be rectangular: sublists that are too short will be padded with nil, and any non-list values will be _spread_ to take up an entire column in the result.
 Applied to a table `x`, `flip` will produce a new table using a column named `key` (or the first column) as new column keys, and all other columns will become rows.
 The original keys will become a column named `key` in the resulting table.
 This operation can be useful for "pivoting" categorical data.

 `rows` converts a table into a list of dictionaries, each representing a row of the table.

 `cols` converts a table into a dictionary of uniform-length lists, each representing a column of the table.

 `table` constructs a table.
 Given a list-of-dictionaries (as produced by `rows`) or a dictionary, it will reconstitute a table, taking the union of any dictionary keys as columns and extending any short columns as with `take`.
-A list of lists will be interpreted as a list of _rows_, padded to rectangularity with 0 if needed, using default column names {`c0`, `c1`... `cn`}.
+A list of lists will be interpreted as a list of _rows_, padded to rectangularity with nil if needed, using default column names {`c0`, `c1`... `cn`}.
 A list containing non-dictionary and non-list values will be converted into a table with a single `value` column.

 `mag` computes the magnitude of a vector, or the euclidean distance between a point and the origin.
 If its argument is anything except a number or list of numbers it will descend recursively through the argument before computing a magnitude, similar to how other unary primitives conform.
 For example, `mag ((list 9,0),(list 3,4),(list 0,7))` is `(9,5,7)`.
 The magnitude of a single number is its absolute value.